mozilla/sumo-playstore-campaign/README.md

-# Fantastic Firefox Support Campaign Sprint
+# Firefox Support Sprint

-This is the landing page for the Fantastic Firefox Support Campaign.
+This is the landing page for the Firefox Support Campaign.

 ## Running it locally